 Once a document has been sent to Elasticsearch, it still takes time before it’s available in search results.
-Our indices’ refresh rates are set to one second (for WordPress.com VIP indices) or 30 seconds (global indices containing all sites) depending on the application and indexing rate they experience.
-We’re planning to evaluate how many servers we will need to lower the 30 second refresh rate down to one second.
+Our indices’ refresh rates are set to one second for all of our blog indices (one exception is the ES index powering the WP.com Reader which has a 30 second refresh).

 Handle Indexing Runtime Errors

 A number of errors can occur while a job runs:

 - If an indexing error gets returned by Elasticsearch during indexing, the job enters the Retry Jobs Queue.
 Our most common errors occur when bulk indexing a set of 100 or more posts; if the posts are very large or need extra analysis, the indexing request can timeout.
 Sometimes the Elasticsearch server can also get briefly overloaded with a burst of indexing and reject some requests.
 Rejected requests are very rare for us — unless a server has a hardware problem.